TheGlorySaint/flutter_ua/example/README.md

-# user_agent_example
+# flutter_useragent_example

-Demonstrates how to use the user_agent plugin.
+Demonstrates how to use the flutter_useragent plugin.

 ## Getting Started